sidxiong/sidxiong.github.io/index.md

 ## About

-My interest and experience focus on DATA, from raw to structured, from analytics to insights and inference.
+My interest and experience focus on data, from raw to structured, from analytics to insights and inference.
 I like working on data infra, pipeline and statistical data science, and utilize them to solve practical problems in advertising, search, etc.

 I got my Master in Computer Science from Cornell in 05/2017.
 Prior to that, my academic background was from Peking University in China.
 I also interned at Alibaba and Didi Chuxing before I came to the United States.